-Abi Sessions shares that 8 new immigrant families will be settling in VT and that Vermont Refugee Resettlement Program ( VRRP) is organizing clothing gift cards and collections for the 32 children that will be part of this in time for school opening.
-They invite groups and individuals to “adopt” a child to help cloth.
+Abi Sessions shared that 8 new immigrant families settled in VT and that Vermont Refugee Resettlement Program ( VRRP) organized clothing gift cards and collections for the 32 children that will be part of this in time for school opening.
+They invited groups and individuals to “adopt” a child to help cloth.

 Vermont Refugee Resettlement Program (VRRP) told us last summer that several “cases are assured” meaning more families from Syria would be coming to Rutland once all paperwork was finalized (fingers crossed).
 The third family from Syria arrived in Rutland in July 2017.
 That bought the number of new neighbors to 14 – six adults and eight children.
-While this fiscal year (ending Sept 30th) may not see all of the 25 families they originally planned for, they’re thrilled to have three families living here and more coming to be a part of Rutland’s wonderful community.
+While they haven’t seen all of the 25 families they originally planned for, they’re thrilled to have three families living here and more coming to be a part of Rutland’s wonderful community.

 Rutland Welcomes wants to let you know that the donations (furniture, household goods, gift cards, etc–assembled in Kit and Kaboodle Kits) have been put to excellent use helping the families set up their apartments and begin their new lives as Rutlanders.

 The unused Kit and Kaboodle items donated to Rutland’s refugee families were distributed to shelters and other places in need.
 Proceeds from items that were sold have gone to the Vermont Refugee Resettlement Program.
 Abi thanks everyone and shares this New York Times story about a Syrian family getting resettled in the U.S: https://www.nytimes.com/interactive/2017/10/26/opinion/sunday/welcome-to-the-new-world.html